Shelf Help Program: Connecting Kids and Books in Under-resourced Schools

 Previous winners of the Shelf Help Partnership include:

-Our 2019 Shelf Help partners, Orchard Gardens Pilot School in Roxbury for grades K–8 and TechBoston Academy in Dorchester for grades 6–12, were treated to fantastic visits by celebrated BBF authors Charlotte Nicole Davis and Brendan Wenzel.
+Our 2019 Shelf Help partners, Orchard Gardens Pilot School in Roxbury and TechBoston Academy in Dorchester, were treated to fantastic visits by celebrated BBF authors Charlotte Nicole Davis and Brendan Wenzel.

-In 2018, the Martin Luther King, Jr. K–8 School in Boston’s Dorchester neighborhood was granted the Shelf Help partnership and filled their bookshelves while kids enjoyed a very special visit from award-winning author Meg Medina before her public BBF appearance on October 13.
+In 2018, the Martin Luther King, Jr. K–8 School in Boston’s Dorchester neighborhood was granted the Shelf Help partnership and filled their bookshelves.
+Kids enjoyed a very special visit from award-winning author Meg Medina before her public BBF appearance on October 13.

 How You Can Help Bring Books to Kids in Need